NOTE: The numbers cited in parentheses, e.g. 1:5, refer the researcher to the Series#:Folder# in which that name or topic will be found.

 SCOPE & CONTENT NOTE

 The types of materials in this collection include financial documents, photographs and printed matter.
-Most of the materials pertain to the company’s correspondence and business relations with its customers, ranging from loan information (2:2) to insurance premiums and promotional items displaying the newly-built Jefferson Standard Building (5:2).
-Some items pertain to Pilot Life Insurance Company (3.1) and Southern Life & Trust (3:2).
-This collection also contains materials relating to Jefferson Standard’s employees, including an internal monthly company publication (5:3) and multiple group photos of company leaders and employees (4:1-4).
+Most of the materials pertain to the company’s correspondence and business relations with its customers, ranging from loan information (2:2) to insurance premiums and promotional items displaying the newly built Jefferson Standard building (5:2).
+Some items pertain to Pilot Life Insurance Company (3.1) and Southern Life & Trust (3:3).
+This collection also contains materials relating to Jefferson Standard’s employees, including monthly company newsletters (5:3-6) and group photos of company leaders and employees (4:1-4).

 1. Correspondence.
 1 folder (1 item).
 1923.

-This series consists of a mass-distributed letter (1:1) to policyholders dated February 5, 1923.
+This mass-distributed letter (1:1) to policyholders is dated February 5, 1923.
 President Julian Price encourages policyholders to assist in the “upbuilding of North Carolina’s own insurance company” by “taking your next insurance with us,” and/or providing names of possible buyers of life insurance or prospective agents.
 The letter was originally mailed with an enclosed card and envelope, along with a promotional pamphlet.

 2. Financial.
 4 folders (ca. 60 items).
 1915-1939.